 Recommendation 4: Provide a straightforward means of entry into the D&R TC process - e.g., an entry portal.
 Providing a simplified means of entry into the D&R TC process would benefit applicants and the FAA.
 A means of entry, such as a web portal, could serve as a single point of access to promote early engagement between applicants and the FAA while simultaneously providing a place to present vital information and process documentation.

-Recommendation 5: Continue to Adapt/ Adopt industry standards, and/or revise existing industry guidance to address policy and knowledge gap.
-Throughout this study, the research team noted that applicants faced challenges when generating documentation such as maintenance manuals.
-Instructions for Continued Airworthiness. and other documents.
-This was due to specific requirements for such documents being unclear.
-Guidance regarding content, style, and baseline information would aid applicants here.
-The FAA provided example documents as guidance, but those documents were often representative of conventional crewed aircraft, and they did not represent the ideal level of detail and rigor sufficient for D&R.
+begun D&R demonstration flights at the time Recommendation 5: Continue to Adapt/ Task 2 had been completed.
+It is imperative that Adopt industry standards, and/or revise existing industry guidance to address policy applicants have a complete understanding of the expectations, requirements, timelines, and and knowledge gap.
+Throughout this study, deliverables so they may budget time, personthe research team noted that applicants faced nel, and other resources for TC activities before challenges when generating documentation beginning the process.
+Applicants must be fully such as maintenance manuals.
+Instructions for aware of the commitment up front.
+Continued Airworthiness. and other documents.
+This was due to specific requirements for such Recommendation 8: Develop a status tracking documents being unclear.
+Guidance regarding system for key deliverables in the D&R TC content, style, and baseline information would process.
+One of the more noteworthy challenges aid applicants here.
+The FAA provided example documents as guidance, but those documents throughout the D&R TC process was tracking deliverables and determining their status after were often representative of conventional applicant submission.
+This was problematic crewed aircraft, and they did not represent the ideal level of detail and rigor sufficient for D&R. for the applicant and the FAA alike, creating slowdowns when reviewing UFMs, technical Recommendation 6: Address incompatibilities drawings, and other deliverables.
+A means to outline exactly where a document will go - e.g., with ICAO Annex 8.
+During the process, FAA directorates and personnel, as part of the review stakeholders noted inconsistencies between process will assist in ensuring transparency the D&R TC requirements and ICAO Annex 8 -Airworthiness of Aircraft.
+These inconsistencies during document review.

-Recommendation 6: Address incompatibilities with ICAO Annex 8.
-During the process, FAA stakeholders noted inconsistencies between the D&R TC requirements and ICAO Annex 8 - Airworthiness of Aircraft.
-These inconsistencies may disincentivize potential applicants to pursue a TC for a low-risk UAS if they have the intent to export.
+may disincentivize potential applicants to pursue a TC for a low-risk UAS if they have the intent to export.
 Addressing any inconsistencies, particularly regarding AE, may eliminate this gap.

 Recommendation 7: Revise estimated timelines for the D&R TC process.
 Initial estimates to complete the D&R TC process were approximately 90 days.
 This timeline was inaccurate according to the research team's observations.
 The team followed one applicant for a total of 20 months before the applicant eventually withdrew from the process without a TC.
-Another applicant pursued a TC for 25 months and had still not begun D&R demonstration flights at the time Task 2 had been completed.
-It is imperative that applicants have a complete understanding of the expectations, requirements, timelines, and deliverables so they may budget time, personnel, and other resources for TC activities before beginning the process.
-Applicants must be fully aware of the commitment up front.
+Another applicant pursued a TC for 25 months and had still not